arfatabid/titanic-survival-prediction/README.md

 # Titanic Survival Prediction 🛳️

 ## 📌 Project Overview
-This project predicts whether a passenger on the Titanic survived or not using machine learning.
+A Machine Learning project that predicts whether a passenger survived the Titanic disaster based on their age, gender, ticket class, and fare.
-It was created as part of my **Data Science Internship Task**.
+This project demonstrates data cleaning, model training, evaluation, and visualization.

 ## 🧠 Objectives
-- Clean and preprocess Titanic dataset
+- 🧹 Clean and preprocess passenger data
-- Build a classification model (Logistic Regression)
+- 🤖 Train a classification model (Logistic Regression / Random Forest)
-- Evaluate accuracy and make predictions
+- 📈 Evaluate model accuracy
-- Create visual insights from the data
+- 📊 Visualize survival trends (by gender, age, class, and fare)

 ## 🧰 Technologies Used
 - Python 🐍